 15 Days of Panic: You Received FDA Form 483 Warning Letter, Now What?

-This article has been updated since its original publication date.
+This blog post has been updated since its original published date: September 15, 2021

 Remember the last time you were pulled over by the police?
 Maybe you had a taillight out.
 Perhaps you were speeding.
 You may have believed that you had done nothing wrong.
 Regardless of the specific situation, you probably panicked a little.
 It's human nature to panic when the law enforcement (or in this case the US FDA) tells you that you've done something wrong.

-Of course, the best thing to do is to remain calm throughout the process, respond politely to the officer's (inspector's) questions and comments, graciously accept the ticket, (483) then pay the ticket by the deadline or argue in court if you think you have been wronged.
-This is much like how to respond to 483 or warning letters from the FDA.
+Of course, the best thing to do is to remain calm throughout the process, respond politely to the officer's questions and comments, graciously accept the ticket, then pay the ticket by the deadline or argue in court if you think you have been wronged.
+This is much like how we recommend responding to an FDA 483 or Warning Letter from the FDA.

-As an FDA regulated company, maybe 2021 and 2022 brought your organization relief from an FDA inspection due to COVID-19.
+As an FDA regulated medical device, biologic, or drug manufacturer, it is more a question of 'when' instead of 'if.'
 Continuing the analogy above: are you ready for your inspection and related "ticket" from the FDA?
-Do you have adequate staffing to dedicate the required time and effort to a comprehensive 483 inspection response?
+Do you have adequate staffing to dedicate the required time and effort to a successful FDA 483 inspection response?
 Don't panic yet!
 Let's pause for a bit more information.

 What is an FDA Form 483 Observation Letter?

 The 483 is not a final Agency determination of whether any condition is in violation of the Food Drug and Cosmetic (FD&C) Act or any related regulations.
 The COVID-19 pandemic changed FDA's approach and timing for inspections.
-Some inspections are now done remotely, some have been deferred.
+Some inspections are now done remotely, some have been deferred, however we are seeing an increase in on-site inspections by FDA.
 Either way, the FD&C Act did not change.
-The FDA will catch up to their inspection plan.
-We'll cover more of this topic below.

 Responding to a 483: Planning for Success

 The first thing to do is to take a deep breath and do not panic.
 Don't even get defensive.
-It's not the end of the world or your project.
-Remember that it's not the job of the FDA to put you out of business.
+It's not the end of the world for your drug or device.
+Remember it’s not the intent of FDA to put you out of business.
 They are protecting the interests and well-being of the public's health.
-Also know that failure to correct deficiencies can lead to increased enforcement such as a Warning Letter or Consent Decree which are explained later.
-Great 483 responses and corrective action can prevent this increased enforcement.
+Also know that failure to correct deficiencies can lead to increased enforcement such as a Warning Letter, Untitled Letter or Consent Decree which are explained later.
+Great 483 responses and thorough corrective action can prevent increased enforcement activities.

 Assessing your 483 Observations

 Ask the right people within your organization what the FDA saw, heard, or read.
+Did you collect the same documents that FDA read?
 Are the right protocols in place?
 Are they being followed?
-Has the FDA observed the issues detailed in the 483 before?
-Has the FDA raised any of those issues before and considered "Repeat Observations"?
+Has the FDA observed these issues detailed in the 483 before?
+Has the FDA raised any of those issues before and documented "Repeat Observations"?
 Answers to these questions will help you prepare your written response and take the necessary corrective action.
+If systemic, cross system or repeat observations are noted, this may signal a need for a third-party consultant to assist with assessment and responses.

 Responding to your 483

-It may be that your response contains sufficient evidence to counter the observations made in the 483.
+Make sure that your response contains sufficient evidence to address the observations made in the 483.
 For instance, you have some information that the inspectors wanted but wasn't presented correctly.
 Perhaps there was a miscommunication, or they were given the wrong document.
 Simply explain the situation, and make sure the right document is available before the next inspection.
-The strategic approach should always include a comprehensive review of all systems, departments and processes that could be impacted by a 483 observation and the written response.
+The strategic approach should always include a comprehensive review of all systems, departments and processes that could be impacted by a FDA 483 observation and the written response.
 Check everything imaginable.
 It's worth it.

 Response Suggestions and FDA Priorities

 Never mislead the FDA in your response.
-Don't make excuses related to short staffing due to COVID-19.
+Don't make excuses related to short staffing or inadequate funds.
 Adequate staffing is required by the Code of Federal Regulations (CFR).
 Misleading is like giving the Agency the opportunity to pull that loose thread on your favorite sweater.
 Once they start pulling, the whole thing will unravel.
-Additionally, COVID-19 has created unique situations for the regulated industries supply chain.
-Do not blame lack of components like gowning materials or cleaning solutions because of non-compliance with current SOPs.
 Always remain compliant with SOPs even if it means slowing production.

 A note about FDA priorities.
-The FDA now inspects facilities using a risk-based approach.
-The facilities that make life saving therapeutics, high volume, and have a low compliance record will likely end up at the top of the list.
+The FDA currently inspects facilities using a risk-based approach.
+The facilities that make life saving therapeutics, produce high volumes, and have a low compliance record will likely end up at the top of the list.
 Those facilities with low volume, non-life saving therapeutics and high compliance levels will fall to the lower part of the FDA list.
-Example: if your organization makes millions of IV bags a year and has an active Warning Letter – you are at the top of the list.
+Example: if your organization makes millions of IV bags a year and has an active Warning Letter, you are at the top of the list.
 Be prepared!

 The Consequences of Not Responding to the 483 Letter